Cheerleading Safety Data and Research

 National Center for Catastrophic Sport Injury Research (NCCSIR)

-In 2019-2020 there were zero reported catastrophic injuries in cheerleading, and three reported in the past 5 years.
-In fact, the number of catastrophic injuries from cheerleading over the past 5 years are similar to other girls’ high school sports and are lower than those for football, baseball, wrestling, girls’ soccer and girls’ track & field.
-(See charts 1, 2 & 3.)
+According to the National Center for Catastrophic Sport Injury Research (NCCSIR), catastrophic injuries in cheerleading have dropped significantly, resulting in a decrease of 85% in the total number of catastrophic injuries from 42 in 2003-2014 to 6 in 2014-2023.
+The most recent 2023 NCCSIR Annual Report shows no direct fatal or permanently disabling injuries in cheerleading in the past two years.
+In fact, the number of catastrophic injuries from cheerleading over the past 10 years are similar to other girls’ high school sports and are lower than those for football, baseball, boys’ wrestling, and boys’ and girls’ soccer.
+(See charts 4, 5 & 6.)

 This annual study of 20 High School sports, conducted for the National Federation of High Schools, includes reporting by Athletic Trainers at the high school level assigned to each sport.
 Injuries which result in a loss of at least one day of playing time are reported along with number of daily exposures to injury.
 Results demonstrate that cheerleading has a significantly lower risk of injury, 17th out of 20, than most other sports in the survey.